ruff27/intern-repo/AI-Usage-Guidelines.md

 🛠️ Task

 Identify one task you can improve using an AI tool, and try it out.
+I asked AI to summarise a text.

 Review the AI-generated output critically—did it require editing or fact-checking?
+No.

 Document one best practice you will follow when using AI tools at Focus Bear.
+Understand what AI is writing before implementing intot he codebase.